 There are 15 major scales that are listed in the below table.
 Traditionally you start learning and practicing from the top and gradually go down the list.

 It is worth noting there are three overlaps between B and C♭, G♭ and F♯, or D♭ and C♯ because these are the same piano key using different music notations.
 We call them enharmonic tones.
 The B and C♭ major scales use the same keys on a piano keyboard.

 |Scale||# of Accidentals||1||2||3||4||5||6||7|

 7 Jump-Start Tips for Beginners

-Practicing piano scales could be perceived as boring and tedious.
+Practicing piano scales could be perceived as tedious.
 However, it does not need to be.
 We have some tips here to help you advance quickly while having fun.